113theavenues/113theavenues.github.io/index.md

 <a href="https://113theavenues.github.io/Boiler-instructions.pdf">https://113theavenues.github.io/Boiler-instructions.pdf</a></p>

 <p><b>2.
 Avoid build-up of limescale.</b><br>
 This is a hard water area.
-Build&#8209;up of limescale in the bathroom will occur if the shower, shower door, wall tiles, taps and toilets are not regularly cleaned.<p>
+Build&#8209;up of limescale in the bathroom will occur if the shower, shower door, wall tiles, taps and toilets are not regularly cleaned.
+A squeegee is provided to help remove water after using the shower<p>

 <p><b>3.
 How can I clear the shower drain hole.</b><br>
 The shower drain can be taken apart to clean properly. <br>